 The final workshop of the Master’s course involves a public exhibition of the work done during the course, in a variety of formats.
 In this case, students are tasked with developing an actual, complete exhibition and editorial project: it is an intense process that takes place with a very tight deadline and results in the Degree Show.

 Graphic design is not just about concept, form, colour and typography.
-There are business-related aspects: making presentations to clients, building human relationships, working as a team, looking for opportunities, billing projects and ensuring a project is profitable, etc. In the capsules, we deal with topics from the day-to-day of graphic design that students will need to master if they want to earn a living in the field.
+There are business-related aspects: making presentations to clients, building human relationships, working as a team, looking for opportunities, billing projects and ensuring a project is profitable, etc. In Business, we deal with topics from the day-to-day of graphic design that students will need to master if they want to earn a living in the field.

 — Design management